Ostoic/RaidBrowser/README.md

 # RaidBrowser
 A Raid Browser Addon for World of Warcraft 3.3.5a

-The addon parses LFM messages sent in any chat channels the player is currently in.
-Any found raids will be listed in Blizzard's
-LFR raid browser, which is unused in patch 3.3.5a.
+The addon searches for LFM messages sent in all chat channels and lists found raids in Blizzard's LFR raid browser, which is unused in patch 3.3.5a.

 # Features